Why do Soap Pumps Clog?

 Can I use dish washing liquid in my dispenser?

 Concentrated soaps such as Dawn and Palmolive (and the like) can damage your pump quickly.
 Because dish soaps are very concentrated they tend to clog deep inside the pump and create a solid blockage.
 Over time, the dish washing soap will find another way out and damage the pump by breaking through other paths within the pump ; like the neck of the pump.
 The strain of pumping concentrated soaps can also seize the pump.
 Some dish soaps also have harsher chemicals that may lead to corrosion of the metal and finish.
 Additionally, sticking, dripping and clogging may occur with some dish soaps.

 It is recommended that thinning your concentrated dish soap considerably or using a dish soap that is watery thin, or contains natural ingredients that are less chemically reactive and concentrated, renders the best results.

 Foaming Dish Soap + DIY Foaming Dish Soap - the same rules apply as above.
 If you find that your foaming dish soap is clogging your foaming pump, simply clean your pump and dilute your soap to remedy the issue.

 Depending on soap type, dripping can possibly happen when soap is concentrated, thick, or is glycerin based.
 Thicker soaps tend to sit at the top of the pump (rather than going back down) and will force itself out of the top at times.
-Simply try a thinner soap, oil based soap, or watering down your current soap to troubleshoot the issue.
+Please see our Troubleshooting Tips for solutions and more information.

 How long will my pump last?